MIDA-group/OralCancerMILvsSIL/README.md

-# Oral cancer detection and interpretation: Deep multiple instance learning versus conventional deep single instance learning
+# Deep multiple instance learning versus conventional deep single instance learning for interpretable oral cancer detection
 <a href="mailto:nadezhda.koriakina@it.uu.se">Nadezhda Koriakina</a>:envelope:, <a href="mailto:natasa.sladoje@it.uu.se">Nataša Sladoje</a>, Vladimir Bašić and <a href="mailto:joakim.lindblad@it.uu.se">Joakim Lindblad</a>

 ## Table of Contents